-where ^Et,c is insured exposures for town t, coverage c PP{t,c} is the synthetic pure premium for town t, coverage c (see above)

-It is the all-coverages synthetic pure premium for town t
+- $PP{t,c}$ is the synthetic pure premium for town t, coverage c (see above); and, - $I_t$ is the all-coverages synthetic pure premium for town t.

-It will be noted that this formula not only returns liability data to the analysis, it actually accords them dominant weight (since the insured exposures are greater for the compulsory liability coverages than for the optional physical damage coverages).
+This formula not only returns liability data to the analysis; it actually accords them dominant weight (since the insured exposures are greater for the compulsory liability coverages than for the optional physical damage coverages).
 This weighting scheme simply reflects the contribution of each coverage to overall premium rather than any conclusion that liability data are inherently more suitable for territory analyses.

 A major area reviewed for 1981 was the treatment of credibility and the element to which the complement of credibility is assigned.
-Concerns with these aspects of the 1977 review included:

-- The absence of any systematic basis for assigning a complement to non-credible towns; - The determination of a point of full credibility; and - The absence of any partial credibility treatment.
+Concerns with these aspects of the 1977 review included the absence of any systematic basis for assigning a complement to non-credible towns; the determination of a point of full credibility; and, the absence of any partial credibility treatment.

-The MARB review for 1981 introduced a significant new element to be used to supplement actual town data, to the extent town data were judged to be less than fully credible.
+The MARB review for 1981 introduced a significant new element to supplement actual town data, to the extent town data were judged to be less than fully credible.
 As described above, the 1976 procedure assigned the complement of the town credibility to data from the town's previous territory, and the 1977 procedure judgmentally assigned the indications from a nearby "mother" town to a town whose data was judged not credible.
 In its proposal for 1981, the MARB introduced a claim frequency model that was assigned the complement of the town's credibility.
-This model estimated the claim frequency (or, more properly, the all-coverages synthetic pure premiums, I_t) in each town as a linear function of traffic density10 in each town.
-For each town, the model M_t was calculated as:
+This model estimated the claim frequency (or, more properly, the all-coverages synthetic pure premiums, $I_t$ ) in each town as a linear function of traffic density in each town.
+For each town, the model $M_t$ was calculated as: